top of page

 About: Meet the Team

-1. The judge assigns us a case, and we assign a volunteer Court Appointed Special Advocate (CASA).
+1. At the initial hearing, called a Shelter Care Hearing, the judge assigns CASA of Southwest Idaho to the case and child(ren), and we assign a volunteer Court Appointed Special Advocate (CASA) as early as possible to that case.
 In Idaho, each foster child under age 12 is required to have a CASA, though we also serve teenagers in care when assigned.

-5. The judge takes the CASA's findings and recommendations into account while making their ruling in the child protection case.
+4. The judge takes the CASA's findings and recommendations into account while making their ruling in the child protection case.

-6. This repeats until either the child is reunified, or parental rights are terminated and the child is adopted.
+5. This repeats until either the child is reunified, or parental rights are terminated and the child is adopted.

 MEET OUR STAFF